FasterXML/jackson-module-kotlin/README.md

 * Release 2.4.4-1 (compatible with Kotlin 0.10.4 [M10 release] and Jackson 2.4.x)
 * Release 2.4.4 (compatible with Kotlin 0.9.66 [M9 release] and Jackson 2.4.x)

-NOTE:  With **Kotlin M11**, if you have more than 2 constructors that are viable matches to the JSON properties, the class will fail using this module.
+NOTE:  With **Kotlin M11**, if you have more than 2 constructors that are viable matches to the JSON properties, the correct constructor requires `JsonCreator` annotation.  `platformStatic` factory methods also require `JsonCreator` to be seen.
+Otherwise `JsonCreator` is optional.

 Gradle:
 ```